Does the reading of a nondenominational prayer at the start of the school day violate the establishment clause of the First Amendment?

 Gideon v.
 Wainwright factsGideon was convicted for a felony in florida where there were no state laws protecting right to an attorney. in prison he researched law and sued citing violations of his 6th amendment rights (1963)

 McDonald v.
-Chicago question
+Chicago ruling

 Baker v.
-Carr facts
+Carr ruling

 Frozen!